 Where it all begins

 The assessment of scene safety starts prior to arrival.
-Verbal clues and cues from dispatch can tip a responder of a potentially dangerous scene.
+Verbal clues and cues from dispatch can tip a responder off to a potentially dangerous scene.
 This may be a best-case scenario because the responder will be on heightened awareness.
 For example, if dispatched to an injury secondary to domestic violence, responders are going to approach with a degree of caution (hopefully).
 But what about a call for an elderly person experiencing chest pains.
 Could this scene be equally dangerous?
 While the probability is lower, the likelihood still exists and precautions should be taken.

 As responders approach the scene they should be alert for clues and cues the scene may not be safe.
 Where does a responder go to get the training necessary to assess scene safety?
 It would be my recommendation to ask your police department to provide a program for fire and EMS responders.
 Police officers routinely assess scenes for personal safety and approach calls with a different mindset.
 Most are very well trained and very well practiced at scene safety assessment.